alejandro5042/azdo-userscripts/README.md

 - Bypass owners reminder: For PRs into branches requiring a passing `ni/owners-approved` status, hovering over the Approve button pops up a reminder to consider bypassing owners
 - Some tags/labels are colored (e.g. red if the label contains "Blocked")

+### Reviewer out-of-office annotations

+> Works out of the box for reviewers signed in with an NI/Emerson account.
+Users on other tenants/orgs can enable it by supplying their own Azure AD app registration (see [below](#maintainers-out-of-office-app-registration)).

+Reviewers on a PR are annotated with an **Out of Office** label when their Microsoft 365 presence shows they are out of office.
+Hovering the label shows their Outlook auto-reply message (if any).

+This is looked up live per-reviewer via the Microsoft Graph [presence API](https://learn.microsoft.com/en-us/graph/api/presence-get), so it is always current.
+For NI/Emerson accounts it works with no setup — the script signs you in silently using a shared, single-tenant Azure AD app registration the first time you view a PR.
+Reviewers that can't be resolved simply show no label.

 ### Overall

 - Scrollbars throughout the site will now match the current Azure DevOps color theme